Things to consider

 Further north there are ice camps where you can catch sight of the elusive narwhal or 'Unicorns of the Sea' as they follow the ice edge during May and June.
 These trips also offer the chance of polar bears and beluga in one of the remotest corners on the planet.

-Churchill whale watching trips
+Canadian Arctic whale watching trips

 While much of Greenland is ice trapped during the winter months, when the sun appears and the sea starts to move again the waters quickly fill with life.
 There are now fifteen species of whale that frequent these waters.
 While the beluga, narwhal and bowhead remain year round, the other species including humpback, minke and fin only pass by in warmer months.